 When it comes to preterm labor, the motto is “treat when you must, but prevent when you can.”
 Prevention starts with identifying risk factors early in your pregnancy.

-Women who are pregnant with more than one baby or who have had preterm labor in a previous pregnancy are at an increased risk of preterm labor.
+If you're pregnant with more than one baby or have had preterm labor in a previous pregnancy, you're at an increased risk of preterm labor.
 However, studies have shown that women who have a short cervix (the lowest part of the uterus that opens into the vagina) also are at an increased risk of preterm labor.
 That’s because a short cervix is more likely to open before the baby is fully developed.

-To identify women who have a short cervix, many doctors take a cervical length measurement during the routine ultrasound scan that’s performed around the 20th week of pregnancy.
+To determine if you have a short cervix, your doctor may take a cervical length measurement during the routine ultrasound scan that’s performed around the 20th week of pregnancy.
 If your doctor sees that you have a short cervix, he or she will continue to measure your cervix and may prescribe medication to prevent preterm birth.

 Preventing preterm labor

 If you’re at an increased risk for preterm labor, your doctor may prescribe a hormone called progesterone to help prevent contractions.
-It’s given daily vaginally or weekly as a shot and is usually used for moms who are expecting one baby, not multiples.
+It’s given daily vaginally or weekly as a shot and is usually only used if you're expecting one baby, not multiples.